 Orphan is a side-scroller sci-fi platformer developed by Windy Hill Studio stationed out in eastern Tennessee.
-It began as a Kickstarter back in January 2015.
+It began as a kickstarter back in January of 2015.
 After three years, this fledgling studio’s debut game is finally seeing the light of day.

 The game is about a young boy who is the last survivor on earth after an alien invasion.
 He survives the invasion by hiding in shadows, tall grass, and even water.
-He stumbles across different items and weapons, arming himself against the aliens.
-With some very cool twists in the story, this game is a short 8 hours with interestingly simple bosses spread throughout.
+He stumbles across different items and weapons, making him armed to the teeth to take the fight to the aliens.
+With some very cool twists in the story, this game is a short 8-hours bang with interestingly simple bosses spread throughout.

 The story is short and concise.
 It’s easy to follow, once you catch on to neat narrative techniques disguised as flashbacks issued to you by a giant face who said it rescued you.
 With very little voice-acting, the player can infer the complete story through environmental queues and intermittent flashbacks and exposition.